GideonBrimleaf/python_bar/README.md

 ## Running Multiple files

 So now we have a way to execute the test files from both the top level directory as well as the individual directory.
-This is scaleable with multiple class and test files:
+This is scalable with multiple class and test files:

 ```
 project
 ├── src
-│   ├── bar.py
+│   ├── cafe.py
 │   └── drinks.py
 └── tests
-    ├── bar_test.py
+    ├── cafe_test.py
     └── drinks_test.py
 ```

-Our `bar` class expects to be able to add `drinks` to it's stock:
+Our `cafe` class expects to be able to add `drinks` to it's stock:

 ```
-class Bar:
+class Cafe:
     def __init__(self, name, location):
         self.name = name
         self.location = location